jupyter/jupyter/docs/source/install.rst

 For new users, we **highly recommend** `installing Anaconda
 <https://www.continuum.io/downloads>`_.
 Anaconda conveniently
+installs:

+- Python,
-installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.
+- the Jupyter Notebook, and
+- other commonly used packages forscientific computing and data science.

 Follow Anaconda's instructions for downloading and installing the Python 3.5 version.

-See :ref:`next steps <next-steps>` for running the Jupyter Notebook and :ref:`installing additional kernels <installing-kernels>` to use programming languages other than Python.
+See :ref:`next steps <next-steps>` for running the Jupyter Notebook.
+For use of programming languages other than Python, refer to :ref:`installing additional language kernels <installing-kernels>`.

 .. _existing-python-new-jupyter: